d-oliveros/isomorphine/README.md

 app.listen(3000, function() {
   console.log('Server listening at port 3000');
 });

+// Alternatively, if you don't wish to mount isomorphine's middleware in your app,
+// you can just start listening for RPCs by doing: var morphine = require('./models');
+morphine.router.listen(3000, function() {
+  console.log('Server listening at port 3000');
+});
 ```

 You then need to [add isomorphine as a webpack loader](#webpack-configuration).